Freelancing in the (Northern) Netherlands

 There are plenty of options for setting up your freelance base in the North of the Netherlands.

 Groningen is a relatively small city with vibrant communities and strong networks.
 People are willing to help connect you to one of these networks so you too can be embedded within the bustling ecosystem in the North.
 Teams such as the one at Founded in Groningen can connect, support and promote your freelancing initiatives.

 Friesland boasts of its own language, culture, food, and nature reserves.
 Founded in Friesland is always on the lookout for people who dare to innovate, work together and look beyond borders.

 Drenthe is home to the oldest monuments in the Netherlands and offers stunning national parks, museums, and outdoor adventures.
-If the area you freelance in centres around education, investment, innovation and sustainability Drenthe might just be the region for you.
+If the area you are freelancing in centres around education, investment, innovation and sustainability Drenthe might just be the region for you.

 Is freelancing for you?